-GQ1 All aspects of the establishment's work are governed by documented policies and procedures

-- a) Documented policies and SOPs cover all mortuary/laboratory procedures relevant to the licensed activity, take account of relevant Health and Safety legislation and guidance and, where applicable, reflect guidance from RCPath.
-These include: - i. post-mortem examination, including the responsibilities of Anatomical Pathology Technologists (APTs) and Pathologists and the management of cases where there is increased risk; - ii. practices relating to the storage of bodies, including long term storage and when bodies should be moved into frozen storage; - iii. practices relating to evisceration and reconstruction of bodies; - iv. systems of traceability of bodies and tissue samples; - v. record keeping; - vi. receipt and release of bodies, which reflect out of hours arrangements; - vii. lone working in the mortuary; - viii. viewing of bodies, including those in long-term storage, by family members and others such as the police; - ix. transfer of bodies internally, for example, for MRI scanning; - x. transfer of bodies and tissue (including blocks and slides) off site or to other establishments; - xi. movement of multiple bodies from the mortuary to other premises, for example, in the event that capacity is reached; - xii. disposal of tissue (including blocks and slides), which ensures disposal in line with the wishes of the deceased person's family; - xiii. access to the mortuary by non-mortuary staff, contractors and visitors; - xiv. contingency storage arrangements.

-GQ2 There is a documented system of audit

-a) There is a documented schedule of audits.
+Gove ernance and quality systems GQ1 All aspects of the establishment's work are governed by documented policies and procedures a. i.
+Documented policies and SOPs cover all mortuary/laboratory procedures relevant to the licensed activity, take account of relevant Health and Safety legislation and guidance and, where applicable, reflect guidance from RCPath.
+These include: post-mortem examination, including the responsibilities of Anatomical Pathology Technologists (APTs) and Pathologists and the management of cases where there is increased risk; ii. practices relating to the storage of bodies, including long term storage and when bodies should be moved into frozen storage; iii. practices relating to evisceration and reconstruction of bodies; iv. systems of traceability of bodies and tissue samples; ۷. record keeping; vi. receipt and release of bodies, which reflect out of hours arrangements; vii. lone working in the mortuary; viii. ix. viewing of bodies, including those in long-term storage, by family members and others such as the police; transfer of bodies internally, for example, for MRI scanning; х. transfer of bodies and tissue (including blocks and slides) off site or to other establishments; xi. movement of multiple bodies from the mortuary to other premises, for example, in the event that capacity is reached; xii. disposal of tissue (including blocks and slides), which ensures disposal in line with the wishes of the deceased person's family; xiii. access to the mortuary by non-mortuary staff, contractors and visitors; xiv. contingency storage arrangements.
+GQ2 There is a documented system of audit There is a documented schedule of audits.

-GQ6 Risk assessments of the establishment's practices and processes are completed regularly, recorded and monitored c) Significant risks, for example to the establishment's ability to deliver post-mortem services, are incorporated into the Trust's organisational risk register.
+GQ6 Risk assessments of the establishment's practices and processes are completed regularly, recorded and monitored a) All procedures related to the licensed activities (as outlined in standard GQ1) are risk assessed on a regular basis.

+c) Significant risks, for example to the establishment's ability to deliver post-mortem services, are incorporated into the Trust's organisational risk register.